 Even before she took office, Rice cautioned that easing the Trump administration’s hawkish immigration restrictions too quickly might encourage migrants and asylum seekers to come to the southern border before the government established the capacity to process them.
 When migrants did indeed begin to arrive, setting off record border apprehensions in mid-2021, Rice directed a pivot toward enforcement and deterrence.
 She nixed a plan to vaccinate migrants in U.S. custody, arguing that it might incentivize border crossing, and scrapped early efforts to end Title 42 deportations.
 She was also reportedly one of several officials who pushed for the rapid deportation of thousands of Haitian nationals who arrived en masse in Del Rio, Texas, in late summer 2021, arguing that an early crackdown would dissuade others from making the trek in the future.
 Critics viewed the deportations as particularly harsh due to extreme instability in Haiti, a country that many of the migrants had fled years ago to settle across South America before beginning their journeys to the U.S.

-Rice’s influence demonstrates the extent to which the administration has had to rein in its early ambition on immigration and border security reform.
-Indeed, the emphasis on damage control on the border may ultimately sidetrack Rice’s own initial plans.
+Despite the emphasis on damage control on the border, Rice’s influence shaped the administration’s policy on immigration reform more broadly.
 In an interview before taking office, she outlined a three-pillar immigration plan that would commit $4 billion in aid over four years to struggling Northern Triangle countries, expand family reunification and employment-based immigration opportunities, and expedite the asylum process while minimizing immigrant detention.
-Whether she can still achieve these goals during her tenure remains to be seen.
+The Biden administration pursued each of these goals wherever possible through executive actions.